jaiq1987/f3-events/README.md

 "lite" - a challenge only those listeners who recorded "in the same plane."

-"snap" - to call only those listeners who recorded "in the same plane and below"
+"snap" - to call only those listeners who recorded "in the same plane and above"

 "once" - equivalent to "on", but after the call, the listener will be removed.